KieranL/leafer/README.md

 - short piece of gt2 belt for front limiter strap
 - 8mm aluminum/steel driveshaft if not using the printed one
   - slightly shorter overall but the bolt spacing is the same as skeeride 2 shaft which will also fit
+- Any 2+ channel radio system should work, I recommend one with a gyro
+  - I am using the [Turbo Racing P52 transmitter with RX49 receiver](https://s.click.aliexpress.com/e/_c3DZknCp) since these recievers will pair with the OEM RTR Vanquish crawler radios
 - Lights (optional)
   - https://s.click.aliexpress.com/e/_c3cogIUp these injora 17mm lights, take them out of the housing. headlight uses a pair, and the tail light plus dash light (wip) will each use a single pcb of the pair.
 So in total 2 sets of lights for the whole sled